AAUAutomationAndControl/PREDICT/README.md

 ```
 where, W(k+1) is Kalman gain.
 Read more at https://en.wikipedia.org/wiki/Kalman_filter

+### The Controller
 The controller is implemented as cascaded PID controllers;

+Low-level longitudina and lateral controllers are closed loop controllers with reference signals from High-level controller and feeback signals from the state estimator.
+Low-level controller directly controls the control surfaces to attain reference attitude as commanded by high-lelvel controller.
+High-level controllers are generally open-loop or closed-loop controller that sends command to simulate pilot-inputs or implement predefined flight-modes.

 Now you are ready to take-off!!!
 ![alt text](https://github.com/AAUAutomationAndControl/PREDICT/blob/master/Sim%20(2).png)